brendoncarroll/go-p2p/README.md

 Routers for distributed routing protocols like CJDNS, or Yggdrasil would be next on the wishlist.

+The `swarmutil` package contains utilities for writing `Swarms` and a test suite to make sure it exhibits all the behaviors expected.

 ### P is for Protocols

 The utility of this library is determined entirely by how easily well-known p2p algorithms can be built and composed using it's primitives.